bigsadwhale/danila-watcher/README.md

 This very simple tool just run/stop and restart danila-miner.

-If cpuminer runs and another GPU miners doesn`t work the tool start danila-miner.
+If you run CPU miner (cpuminer) in mmpOS or HiveOS or another Linux then watcher cpuminer runs and another GPU miners doesn`t work the tool start danila-miner.

 If some other GPU miner (PhoenixMiner, teamredminer, nbminer) runs then danila-miner stop.